warriorone/DevCamp/HOL/dotnet/07-bot/README.md

 1. You can test the bot by selecting `Test in Web Chat` from the `Bot Management` section.
 Enter something and the bot will welcome you and reply to your message.

     ![image](./media/azure-functions-bot/azure-portal-bot-services-test-in-web-chat.png)

+### Exercise 8: 2.
+Cognitive Services and the Translator Text API

 1. Click on `Create a resource` in the left navigation bar.